Jennifer Eight poster

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to Berlin commits fully to the investigation and interviews Helena Robertson, a blind music teacher at the institute, who becomes both witness and potential next victim.
 He enters the world of the blind and the killer's pattern., moving from reaction to action.

 At 61 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: Berlin's prime suspect, a maintenance worker, is found dead in an apparent suicide.
+Notably, this crucial beat False defeat: Berlin's prime suspect, a maintenance worker, is found dead in an apparent suicide.
 The case seems to have dead-ended, but Berlin suspects the real killer staged it.
 Stakes raise as Helena is clearly the next target., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 92 minutes (74% through) represents the emotional nadir.
 Here, Berlin is arrested and interrogated as a suspect in the murders.
 His partner Freddy is killed.
-Everything collapses—his credibility destroyed, his friend dead, and Helena vulnerable with no one to protect her., shows the protagonist at their lowest point.
+Everything collapses—his credibility destroyed, his friend dead, and Helena vulnerable with no one to protect her., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 98 minutes initiates the final act resolution at 79% of the runtime.
 Berlin realizes the FBI agent St. Anne is the killer based on case details only the real murderer would know.
 He escapes custody with this knowledge, ready for final confrontation., demonstrating the transformation achieved throughout the journey.